casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 This is therefore a music specific numerical evaluation which gives a measure of how accurate the value durations, aka. rhytms, sequences are compared compared to the target sequences.

-### Stats Tables

-### Domain Evaluation
+### Domain Specific Evaluation
-*Reference on how NLP models are evaluated**

-As a creative RNN is in its nature not trying to predict an accurate value such as a time series or classification, evaluation of creative RNN is in its nature

-Although accuracy rate might give an objective measure of how well the model predicts a melody note, it is not very informative on how the model performs in context specific terms, namely in how it manages to be musically expressive and use established musical conventions.
+As a creative RNN is in its nature not trying to predict an accurate value such as a time series or classification, output evaluation of creative RNN is in its nature somewhat subjective.
+Although accuracy rate might give an objective measure of how well the model predicts a melody note, it is not necessarily informative on how the model performs in context specific terms, namely in how it manages to be musically expressive and use established musical conventions.
+To overcome this challenge, researchers have used human evaluators both to train and to to judge the outputs of Artificial intelligence music systems both through crowdsourcing to get domain specific evaluation statistics (Jaques et. al.,2016) and through individual evaluators (Fernández & Vico, 2013).

-Criteria:

-Analysis: A musical analysis.
-Context specific.

-STATS??

-- It was therefore needed to define

-- Approaches to evaluation taken in papers, with refs (.....).
-Magenta refs, Jaques et. al., other papers for magenta.

-This model evaluation definitions are in the field of explainable AI( ref).
-Since the objective measures or parameters captured by the model are not necessarily informative in the application context in the same way coefficients would be in regression, it is necessary to probe the AI model to generate outputs to get a general sense of how the model is performing and reasoning in the subject specific context (ref).

-- Note on explainable AI.

-**General**
+**Evaluation Criteria**

 A known failure mode of single step prediction RNN´s in sequence generation is the continuous repetition of the same token(Jaques et. al., 2017).
 The results of the LSTM RNN  were therefore evaluated on whether this failure mode was occuring.

 Another common failure mode of single step RNNs is the difficulty of ensuring coherent global structure.
 In music specifically, this global structure is built up by musical phrases (Jaques et. al., 2017).
 An evaluation criteria for the generated sequences is therefore to what extent they have a coherent global structure.

-In a musical context this can refer to the following characteristics:
+In a musical context this can refer to the presence of the following characteristics (Persichetti, 1961; Pease, 2004):

-### General Model Evaluation
+- *Motives & themes*
+- *Motific & thematic development*
+- *Melodic development*
+- *Harmonic development*
+- *Consistent scale/key*

 For the purely generative models, evaluation is based on how well the RNN LSTM model has been able to learn general musical parameters.
 Note sequences were generated based on several different primers, which aimed at